 We have also reduced the costs of studying with free laptop loans, free learning resources and discounts to save money on everyday things.
 Check out our guide to student life on a budget.

 Our psychology graduates are sought by employers because you will develop a detailed knowledge and understanding of human behaviour, coupled with advanced communication skills.
-Though the career options are broad, many of our graduates progress to postgraduate study in order to become a chartered psychologist in a range of psychological disciplines.
-You will also be well placed to enter a career within education.
+Though the career options are broad, many of our graduates progress to postgraduate study to become a chartered psychologist in a range of psychological disciplines.
+You will also be well placed to enter a career in education.

 You can take an expenses-based work placement during your studies as a year-long assignment between year two and three.
 Depending on the organisation you are on placement with, you may be entitled to apply for a maintenance grant.
 And you won't have to pay tuition fees for that year.
 The year-long work placement exempts you from paying tuition fees for the full academic year; ensuring you gain the necessary practical skills to embark on your chosen career.